War Gods (video game)

-War Gods is a fighting video game originally released to arcades by Midway Games in 1996.
+War Gods is a 1996 fighting video game developed and published by Midway for arcades.
 Ports for the Nintendo 64, PlayStation and Windows were released in 1997.
-In the game, players control one of ten fighters who have been given great power by a mysterious ore that crashed-landed on Earth from outer space.
+Players control one of ten fighters who have been given great power by a mysterious ore that crashed-landed on Earth from outer space.
 The object of the game is to defeat all the other fighters to become the most powerful warrior on the planet.

-The game was heavily influenced by Midway's Mortal Kombat series, and features controls similar to the Mortal Kombat games, as well as the series' signature fatalities.
-Unique to War Gods is the "3D" button, allowing users to use the background/foreground for additional attacks and evasive maneuvers.
+The game was heavily influenced by Midway's Mortal Kombat series, and features controls similar to that series, as well as its signature fatalities.
+Unique to War Gods is the "3D" button, allowing players to use the background/foreground for additional attacks and evasive maneuvers; in other words it lets the player dive around the ring in a circular arc as part of their attacks and defensive moves.
+The orbiting camera smoothly follows the fighters, working to maintain the left/right "fighting line" needed for coherent two-player joystick control on the arcade cabinet.
 The game's graphics were created using a technology by Midway called "digital skin", which mapped photographs onto 3D models.

 War Gods received mixed reviews, with particular criticism being directed at the game's character design and animations.